KhronosGroup/OpenCL-Guide/chapters/os_tooling.md

 # Offline Compilation of OpenCL Kernel Sources

-Aside from online compilation during the application execution, OpenCL kernel sources can be compiled offline into binaries that can be loaded into the drivers using special API (e.g. `clCreateProgramWithBinary` or `clCreateProgramWithIL`).
+Aside from online compilation during application execution, OpenCL kernel sources can be compiled offline into binaries that can be loaded into the drivers using special API calls (e.g. `clCreateProgramWithBinary` or `clCreateProgramWithIL`).

-This section described available open source tools for offline compilation of OpenCL kernels.
+This section describes available open source tools for offline compilation of OpenCL kernels.

 ## Open Source Tools

-* [clang](https://clang.llvm.org/) is a compiler front-end for the C/C++ family of languages including OpenCL C and C++ for OpenCL that can compile into an executable binary (e.g. AMDGPU), or a portable binary (e.g. SPIR).
+* [clang](https://clang.llvm.org/) is a compiler front-end for the C/C++ family of languages including OpenCL C and C++ for OpenCL that can produce executable binaries (e.g. AMDGPU), or portable binaries (e.g. SPIR).
 It is part of [the LLVM compiler infrastructure project](https://llvm.org/), and there is information regarding [OpenCL kernel language support and standard headers](https://clang.llvm.org/docs/UsersManual.html#opencl-features).
 * [libclc](https://libclc.llvm.org/) is a generic and portable implementation of OpenCL builtin function libraries for OpenCL 1.1 - and some functions from later versions of OpenCL can be found there too.
 * [SPIRV-LLVM Translator](https://github.com/KhronosGroup/SPIRV-LLVM-Translator) is a library and __llvm-spirv__ tool for translating between LLVM IR and SPIR-V.
 * [clspv](https://github.com/google/clspv) compiler and [clvk](https://github.com/kpet/clvk) runtime layer enable OpenCL applications to be executed with Vulkan drivers.